 FAMILY SUPPORT GROUPS

-The chapter sponsors long-term general Family Support Groups in Des Moines, Iowa City, and Sioux City, as well as a monthly Telephone Group.
+The chapter sponsors long-term general Family Support Groups in Des Moines and Iowa City as well as a monthly Telephone Group.
 The Family Support Group Program is based on the idea that open communication is critical for coping with all the feelings that arise during illness.
 Two qualified healthcare professionals facilitate each group.
 Patients, family members and friends affected by blood cancers are welcome to attend.
 All support groups are free.

 Des Moines - The Des Moines Family Support Group meets the second Thursday evening of each month at John Stoddard Cancer Center.

-Iowa City - The Iowa City Family Support Group meets the first Wednesday evening of each month at the American Cancer Society Hope Lodge.
+Iowa City - The Iowa City Family Support Group meets the first Wednesday evening of every January, April, July, and October at the American Cancer Society Hope Lodge.

 Telephone Support Group - The Telephone Support Group meets the second Tuesday morning of each month.